sethnr/sethnr.github.io/index.md

 ## Portfolio: Selected Work

-### Culture-free TB whole-genome amplicon sequencing
+### Culture-free TB whole-genome sequencing and drug resistance profiling

 **Context**
-Tuberculosis sequencing remains slow and infrastructure-intensive.
-Culture-based workflows introduce significant delay and are poorly suited to resistance profiling in high-burden settings, limiting timely treatment decisions.
+Tuberculosis sequencing remains slow and laborious.
+Reliable sequencing typically requires intermediate culturing, which introduces significant delay and is poorly suited to in high-burden settings, limiting the use of resistance profiling for timely treatment decisions.

 **What I built**
-A tiled amplicon sequencing approach for *Mycobacterium tuberculosis* that enables whole-genome sequencing directly from patient sputum, without an intermediate culture step.
+A tiled amplicon sequencing approach for *Mycobacterium tuberculosis* that enables whole-genome sequencing directly from patient sputum, without an intermediate culture step, enabling comprehensive resistance profiling.

 **Why it matters**
 - Generates high genome coverage from uncultured sputum, from even highly metagenomic samples